Revolutionise your accounting or bookkeeping business with effective pricing strategies backed by technology. Learn how accounting software like...

-And the truth is that in 2020, you probably do need to be creating content for your accounting firm.
+And the truth is that you probably need to create content for your accounting firm.

-So if you understand that you have to create content for your accounting firm, the next question is usually...
+So if you understand that you have to create content to market your accounting firm, the next question is usually...

 Where do I start?

-If you find yourself scratching your head, thinking about what to post (and as a result, not posting at all because you spend way too long thinking about it), then here are 10 places to look for ideas and inspiration..
+If you find yourself scratching your head, thinking about what to post (and, as a result, not posting at all because you spend too long thinking about it), here are 10 places to look for ideas and inspiration.

 An important caveat before getting started…